GoMino/ConnectSDK-CompanionLibrary-Android/README.md

 ## Documentation and Demo
 See the "CastCompanionLibrary.pdf" inside the project for a more extensive documentation.
-The [CastVideos-android](https://github.com/googlecast/CastVideos-android) reference sample app uses this library and can also be used to understand how this library can be used in a real application.
+The [CastVideos-android](https://github.com/googlecast/CastVideos-android) reference sample app uses this library and demonstrates how this library can be used in a real application.

-## References and How to report bugs
+## References and how to report bugs
 * [Cast Developer Documentation](http://developers.google.com/cast/)
 * [Design Checklist](http://developers.google.com/cast/docs/design_checklist)
 * If you find any issues with this library, please open a bug here on GitHub